Preparing airports for disasters

 Weeks says there were similar scenes in Indonesia following the 2004 Tsunami, Iran in 2003 after the earthquake, and Pakistan following the 2010 floods.

 Deutsche Post DHL (DPDHL), experts in logistics, including road, sea and airfreight, have partnered with the United Nations Development Programme (UNDP) to make post-disaster airport scenes less chaotic - and airport staff better prepared to facilitate relief.
-Having now worked in 21 airports to better prepare for disasters, Weeks and his team were recently in Yerevan, Armenia, to train airport officials and staff from the Ministry of Emergency Services in airport disaster readiness.
+Having now worked in 29 airports to better prepare for disasters, the GARD team was in Macedonia in April 2015, to train airport officials and staff from the Ministry of Transport and Communication in airport disaster readiness.
 The Get Airports Ready for Disaster programme is preparing airport workers for the worst and teaching them to cope with potential surges in air traffic – making aid delivery faster and more efficient.
 The programme is implemented by the Geneva hub of UNDP’s Climate Change and DRR Team.